The Open Door Clinic

 Phone: 715-720-1443

 Psychiatric Services are available the first three Tuesdays of the month.
+Bilingual counseling is available throughout the week with an appointment.

 Learn More

-Dental Care Available
+Dental Referrals Available

 The ODC will pay $200 per patient per year for dental care.